New France: Fur trade and economy

-Nonetheless, by the beginning of the 1700s the economic prosperity the fur trade stimulated slowly transformed Montreal.
+Nonetheless, by the beginning of the 1700s, the economic prosperity the fur trade stimulated slowly transformed Montreal.
 Economically, it was no longer a town of small traders or of fur fairs but rather a city of merchants and of bright lights.
 The primary sector of the fur trade, the act of acquiring and the selling of the furs, quickly promoted the growth of complementary second and tertiary sectors of the economy.
 For instance a small number of tanneries was established in Montreal as well as a larger number of inns, taverns and markets that would support the growing number of inhabitants whose livelihood depended on the fur trade.
 Already by 1683 there were well over 140 families and there may have been as many as 900 people living in Montreal.

-The founding of the Compagnie des Indes in 1718, once again highlighted the economic importance of the fur trade.
+The founding of John Law's Company in 1717, once again highlighted the economic importance of the fur trade.
 This merchant association, like its predecessor the Compagnie des Cent Associés, regulated the fur trade to the best of its abilities imposing price points, supporting government sale taxes and combating black market practices.
 However, by the middle half of the 18th century the fur trade was in a slow decline.

 The natural abundance of furs had passed and it could no longer meet market demand.
 This eventually resulted in the repeal of the 25 percent sales tax that had previously aimed at curbing the administrative costs New France had accumulated.
 In addition, dwindling supply increased black market trading.
 A greater number of indigenous groups and fur traders began circumventing Montreal and New France altogether; many began trading with either British or Dutch merchants to the south.

 By the end of French rule in New France in 1763, the fur trade had significantly lost its importance as the key staple good that supported much of New France's economy for more than the last century.
 Even so, it did serve as the fundamental force behind the establishment and vast growth of Montreal and the French colony.